The Posting

 "Pay scales will be provided to Minnesota employees upon written request to their HRBP.
 Requests will be processed within 30 business days."

-Bay Lake Software maintains records of pay scales used in postings, as required for compliance audits under MN HF 4444.
+Bay Lake Software maintains records of the pay scales and benefits descriptions used in postings, consistent with Minn.
+Stat.
+181.173.
 Records are retained for the duration of the role plus three years.

 Section 8.
 Pay Discussion Policy